What to Know About Medicare and Weight Loss Drugs

 They’ve been especially effective for managing conditions like diabetes and are now being more widely discussed as a treatment for obesity.

-However, they’re expensive, and Medicare doesn’t fully cover them—at least, not yet.
+However, they’re expensive, and Medicare doesn’t fully cover them.

 Join Our Email List